Join

 Primary school pupils in uniform stand in a row with their teacher looking at objects from the Robert Burns Birthplace Museum collections

-Projects like Workforce for the Future at Robert Burns Birthplace Museums support the Trust’s vision to care for, share, and protect Scotland’s natural and cultural heritage, as outlined in its strategy launched in 2022.
+Projects like Workforce for the Future at Robert Burns Birthplace Museum support the Trust’s vision to care for, share and protect Scotland’s natural and cultural heritage, as outlined in its strategy launched in 2022.
 They also contribute to the Trust’s engagement objectives to provide everyone access and enjoyment and be a learning organisation.

 Explore Robert Burns Birthplace Museum